 Orion's Corporate Governance Manual includes the Group's corporate safety guidelines.
-The objective of the Group's corporate safety policy is to ensure the uninterrupted continuation of operations, the safety of people, the protection of property and the environment against damage, and the adequacy of the measures relating to data protection.
+The objective of the Group's corporate safety policy is to ensure the uninterrupted continuation of operations, the safety of people, the protection of property and the environment against damage, and the adequacy of the measures relating to data protection and information security.
 The corporate safety guidelines set out the principles for corporate safety activities, and also cover guidelines for crisis management.
 In addition to guidelines, the data protection policy includes the objectives, key principles and responsibilities for data protection.
+The information security policy includes the objectives, key principles and responsibilities for information security.